 That story is still very well known by those around today.
-Then Broward County Sheriff Nick Navarro orchestrated a raid of two well known LGTB establishments, The Copa in Fort Lauderdale and Club 21 in Pembroke Park.
+Then Broward County Sheriff Nick Navarro orchestrated a raid of two well known LGBT establishments, The Copa in Fort Lauderdale and Club 21 in Pembroke Park.
 Dozens of gay men were rounded up and humiliated in front of live television.
-It was an act Navarro defended stating he was only attempting to crack down on South Florida’s drug problem in night clubs, but the effort is very clearly seen in history as a move based on bigotry by a publicity seeking individual.
+It was an act Navarro defended stating he was only attempting to crack down on South Florida’s drug problem in night clubs, but the effort is very clearly seen in history as a move based on bigotry by a publicity-seeking individual.

 South Florida Gay News Publisher, Norm Kent, was the attorney that defended many of the gay men arrested that night.

 That raid may have been the last big anti-gay bust, but it certainly wasn't the first.
 Gay bars and clubs have existed as far back as the 1930s in Miami, For Lauderdale, and West Palm Beach areas.
 And, for a while they existed in obscurity featuring what media at the time innocently called “female impersonators” and even male dancers.

 That all changed in the summer of 1954 as described by Fred Fejes' book, “Gay Rights and Moral Panic.”
 A national “moral panic” over homosexuality that began to spur around the country, and the 1954 Miami murder of William T. Simpson, a gay Eastern Airlines flight attendant, began to entice local progressive leaders in South Florida to crack down on this “issue.”

 That in turn spread awareness throughout the South Florida community that there were gay people amongst them, maybe even as many as 5,000 of them according to a Miami Herald article from the time.
 As a result, the City of Miami among others quickly passed laws outlawing cross-dressing as well as bars and clubs catering to the gay community.